ansonpoh/IS216_Project/README.md

 > - *Anson:* Learned more in detail about cloud databases and configuring an agentic AI.
 Gained more experience in overall web development.
 > - *Sitinur:*
 > - *Keying:*  Gained experience connecting frontend and backend API endpoints.
 Created reusable components.
-> - *Riya:* Learned how to use reusable React components, design the frontend UI and understood how data is retrieved from the backend using routes and controllers
+> - *Riya:* Learned how to use reusable React components, design the frontend UI and understood how data is retrieved from the backend using routes and controllers.
 > - *Joshua:* Learned how to use Fort Awesome, Bootstrap icons, SVG over map API, as well as map filter logic.
+Also learned how different methods of styling are used for different cases, i.e. styling API in-built elements, default components.
 > - *Yuanlong:* Learned how to route pages and connect different components effectively and how to manage dynamic content across pages.

 As a team, reflect on:
 - Key takeaways from working with real-world frameworks
 - Challenges faced and how they were resolved
 - Insights on teamwork, project management, and problem-solving

+> - Key Takeaways:
+Working with real-world frameworks like React and Node.js taught us the importance of proper architecture and code organisation.
+Integrating Supabase for authentication and database management gave us hands-on experience with modern cloud-based solutions.
+We learned that building scalable applications requires careful planning of API endpoints, proper state management, and understanding how frontend and backend communicate effectively.
+The use of APIs from Google Maps and OpenAI showed us how to make use of existing services to enhance functionality rather than building everything from scratch.

+> - Challenges and Solutions:
+One major challenge was configuring CORS and OAuth redirects when deploying to production environments.
+Initially, authentication worked locally but failed on Vercel, which we resolved by properly configuring the Supabase Site URL and backend CORS origins.
+Another issue was managing database queries efficiently.
+Ensuring accurate volunteer counts and event capacities required careful use of JOINs and GROUP BY clauses.
+We also faced difficulties coordinating across multiple features simultaneously, which we addressed by maintaining consistent communication through regular check-ins.

+> - Teamwork and Project Management:
+Clear role allocation (frontend, backend, UI/UX) helped us work simultaneously without blocking each other, though it required constant communication to ensure components integrated smoothly.
+Using Git for version control was crucial but also led to merge conflicts that taught us the value of frequent commits and clear branch naming.
+Regular testing of each feature across different team members' machines helped us to catch any environment-specific issues.
+Overall, this project reinforced that successful web development is as much about collaboration and communication as it is about coding skills.